Our best tips for Sweden’s west coast and the Gothenburg archipelago

 Stenpiren (Lit.
 The Stone Pier)

 It’s highly recommended to stay in central Gothenburg, from which you can take ferries from Stenpirens Resecentrum (The Stone Pier Travel Centre).
-Then Comfort Hotel is an excellent choice, as the hotel is about 800 metres from the travel centre.
+Then Comfort Hotel is an excellent choice, as the hotel is located only 100 metres from the travel centre.
 There are several lines that run to the various archipelago islands from Stenpiren.
 You can reach Donsö, Vrångö and the popular peninsula and bathing area known as Saltholmen.

 Why not explore the cosy surroundings of Vrångö?